 This pattern, from the UK economy as a whole, is reflected in the make-up of Epping Forest District Council's workforce, where most of its lower graded posts are held by women.
-However, pleasingly, since our last report in 2019 (reporting on the 2018 snapshot date) the number of women in line manager and senior manager roles has increased.

 This can be seen above in the table depicting pay quartiles by gender.
 This shows Epping Forest District Council's workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (lower quartile).
 For there to be no gender pay gap, there would need to be an equal ratio or men and women in each Band.